google/grr-doc/installing-grr-server/via-docker.md

 The container will listen on port 8000 for the admin web UI and port 8080 for client polls.

+### Advanced usage (non-ephemeral configs; external MySQL instance)

 By default, GRR will be configured to connect to a MySQL instance that is already installed in the container.
-If you would like to connect to a MySQL instance running on the host instead (and have GRR's config's and data persist beyond the life of the container) here's how you would go about it:
+If you would like to connect to a MySQL instance running on the host instead (and have GRR's configs and data persist beyond the life of the container) here's how you would go about it:

 1. Copy over the initial configs for the server installation from GRR's image